Incompleteusern/arch-dotfiles/README.md

 ### Time Sync

-We use `chrony` and `networkmanager-dispatcher-chrony` for time sync, see `chrony.conf` in this repo
+We use chrony for time sync as a laptop | `chrony networkmanager-dispatcher-chrony`
 ```bash
 systemctl enable chronyd.service
 usermod -aG chrony <user>